Meyer Kanewsky

-Meyer Kanewsky (c.
+Meyer Kanewsky (מאיר קאנעווסקי, c.
 1880 – June 10, 1924) was a cantor, lyric tenor, and recording artist of the early twentieth century.
 Between 1912 and 1918, he performed, arranged or produced more than 130 sides of Cantorial music, Klezmer music, and Yiddish, Ukrainian, and Russian music for Victor Records, Columbia Records and Edison Records.

 Biography

 Early life

-Kanewsky was born around 1880 in Zolotonosha, Poltava, Russian Empire.
+Kanewsky was born around 1880 in Zolotonosha, Poltava Governorate, Russian Empire (now Ukraine).
 His exact birthdate is difficult to ascertain, as some sources say 1878, 1880, or 1881.
 He married his wife Annie (Nunia, née Brass), born in Mykolaiv, in 1903 while still in Russia.
 They emigrated to New York City around 1905.